redandbluefi/ajax-login/README.md

 ```

 This allows you to AJAXify any standard WP login form.
 If the user has JavaScript disabled, it will gracefully fallback to the vanilla WordPress way.

+# Logout

+You can also log the current user out by sending a request to admin_ajax.php?action=wp_ajax_logout.

+The response will be similar, with either success or error in the response.type.